-To provide an optimum pattern of land use in order to provide a variety and choice of housing, consistent with population projections and demographics.
+To provide an optimum pattern of land use in order to provide a variety and choice of housing that is consistent with population projections and demographics.

-1. Recognize the rural nature of the Township.
+- 1. Recognize the rural nature of the Township. - 2.
+Direct the majority of residential development to locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs, including Village Settlement Areas. - 3.
+Maintain at least a 15-year supply of land that can accommodate residential growth through intensification and redevelopment.

-- 2. Direct a majority of residential development to locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs, including Village Settlement Areas. - 3.
-Maintain at least a 20-year supply of land that can accommodate residential growth through intensification and redevelopment. - 4.
-Maintain sufficient servicing capacity to provide at least a three-year supply of residential units through lands suitably zoned to facilitate residential intensification and redevelopment and land in draft approved and registered plans. - 5.
+- 4. Maintain sufficient servicing capacity to provide at least a 3-year supply of residential units through lands suitably zoned to facilitate residential intensification and redevelopment and land in draft approved and registered plans. - 5.
 Enhance the range of housing choice, types, sizes, densities to meet the social, health, well-being and aging requirements of current and future residents, including special needs requirements. - 6.
 In consultation with Simcoe County, establish minimum targets for the provision of housing that is affordable to low and moderate-income households. - 7.
 Encourage residential intensification and infilling within the Village Settlement Areas and establish development standards for residential intensification and redevelopment which minimize the cost of housing and facilitate compact urban form while maintaining the appropriate levels of public health and safety. - 8.
-Recognize the importance of shoreline residential areas, both seasonal and year-round populations, and endeavor to maintain the character of shoreline residential communities. - 9.
-Recognize the recent phenomenon of short-term rental accommodations and regulate these uses in accordance with Section 6.8 of this Plan in order to protect the planned function of residential areas and address housing needs. - 10.
-Provide appropriate opportunity to allow the Township's aging population to have suitable housing options in accordance with Section 6.9 of this Plan.
+Encourage residential development, including lot creation and infill to facilitate an appropriate range and mix of housing is supported in Rural Settlement Areas; consideration shall be given to locally appropriate rural characteristics, the scale of development and the provision of appropriate service levels. - 9.
+Recognize the importance of shoreline residential areas, both seasonal and year-round populations, and endeavor to maintain the character of shoreline residential communities. - 10.
+Recognize the short-term rental accommodation industry and regulate these uses in accordance with Section 6.10 of this Plan in order to protect the planned function of residential areas and address housing needs. - 11.
+Provide appropriate opportunity to allow the Township's aging population to have suitable housing options in accordance with Section 6.11 of this Plan.